 Why is maintenance so important?

-As part of the maintenance of machines and systems, the aim is to prevent them from failing unexpectedly over time.
+As part of the maintenance of machines and assets, the aim is to prevent them from breaking down unexpectedly over time.
 Regular and careful maintenance work ensures that the degree of wear and tear on the machine does not increase, thereby reducing the risk of failure.
-Particularly in critical areas - e.g. In the case of power supply plants, maintenance in accordance with the manufacturer's instructions is essential.
-In these cases, a structured operational planning is essential.
+In critical areas in particular - e.g. in energy supply systems - maintenance in accordance with the manufacturer's instructions is essential.
+In these cases, structured maintenance planning is essential.

-Regular maintenance is also an important aspect from a business perspective.
-Due to the pre-defined maintenance intervals, maintenance work corresponds to plannable activities and can be scheduled as efficiently as possible with sufficient preparation time and an early reminder - e.g. using maintenance planning software.
-This means, for example, that several maintenance jobs can be combined, saving travelling time and ultimately costs.
-Unexpected machine breakdowns, on the other hand, correspond to unplanned activities and usually have to be rectified on an ad-hoc basis.
-This results in significantly higher costs - e.g. due to inefficient travelling or express costs for material shipping, which can be prevented by regular maintenance.
+Regular maintenance is also an important aspect from a business management perspective .
+Due to the predefined maintenance intervals, maintenance work corresponds to plannable activities and can be scheduled as efficiently as possible with sufficient preparation time and an early reminder - e.g. using maintenance planning software.
+This allows, for example, several maintenance assignments to be combined, saving travel time and ultimately costs .
+Unexpected machine failures, on the other hand, correspond to unplanned activities and usually have to be rectified on an ad-hoc basis.
+This results in significantly higher costs - e.g. due to inefficient travel or express costs for material shipping, which can be prevented by regular maintenance.

 What are the difficulties with maintenance planning?